kunigami/kunigami.github.io/blog/_posts/2022-08-16-buffons-needle.md

 </figure>

 If we wish to compute the volume of the points corresponding to a crossing, we thus need to integrate the area of these sectors over $z$.
-We note that (A) and (B) are the same if we flip the direction of integration from $z = 0 \rightarrow 1$ to $z = 1 \rightarrow 0$, so for the purpose of volume calculation we can do:
+We note that (1) and (2) are the same if we flip the direction of integration from $z = 0 \rightarrow 1$ to $z = 1 \rightarrow 0$, so for the purpose of volume calculation we can do:

 $$2 \int_{z=0}^{1} \cos^{-1} (z) dz$$